 A single point from which to manage the IBM System Storage SAN Volume Controller.
-The master console can be purchased as software that is installed and configured on a server or as a hardware platform with the operating system and master console software preinstalled.
+For SAN Volume Controller version 4.2.1 and earlier, the master console was purchased either as software that was installed and configured on a server or as a hardware platform with preinstalled operating system and master console software.
+See IBM System Storage Productivity Center.